parkyngj/hackett-math-phd-students/README.md

 ## Features

-**__IMPORTANT!__**: If you are just testing the program for functionality and don't have any real entries to enter, then after running driver.rb, choose the "generate student data" from the main menu in the UI.
+_IMPORTANT_: If you are just testing the program for functionality and don't have any real entries to enter, then after running driver.rb, choose the "generate student data" from the main menu in the UI.

 View and add information to students, advisors, classes, grades, fields (of math).